LithiumHou/SigXTalk/README.md

 ```
 install.packages("Seurat")
 ```
 Please visit the [CellChat homepage](https://github.com/jinworks/CellChat) for the installation of CellChat.
+The de-novo installation of CellChat could be finished in <10 minutes.
 Other necessary dependencies will be automatically installed when installing the SigXTalk R package.

 ### Suggested R packages for plotting only